marclloyd77/generator-devpress/README.md

 This generator will:

-1) Copy package.json and Gruntfile.js to root folder\n
+* Copy package.json and Gruntfile.js to root folder
-2) Create Database\n
+* Create Database
-3) Download and unzip latest Wordpress version into root\n
+* Download and unzip latest Wordpress version into root
-4) Delete preinstalled themes\n
+* Delete preinstalled themes
-5) Download Devpress theme, move to themes folder using entered theme name\n
+* Download Devpress theme, move to themes folder using entered theme name
-6) Download Advanced Custom Fields and move to plugins folder\n
+* Download Advanced Custom Fields and move to plugins folder
-7) Move wp-config file to root and update DB details. wp-config also includes environment detection\n
+* Move wp-config file to root and update DB details. wp-config also includes environment detection
-8) Move reset stylsheet to theme folder and update theme name\n
+* Move reset stylsheet to theme folder and update theme name
-9) Set current theme in Database
+* Set current theme in Database

 ## Getting Started